rin67630/Soft-Power-MPPT/Software/6_Running_Offline.md

 29  | +0.000 |
 ```

-These reports will be standard wise routed over the Serial USB connection to the serial monitor of the Arduino IDE.
+These reports will be standardwise routed over the Serial USB connection to the serial monitor of the Arduino IDE or a terminal program.

 They can also be configured to be issued
 - to Serial1 on pin D4 (GPIO2) and from there be forwarded to e.g. a thermal receipt printer or over an UART-USB converter to another USB-port of a host computer for reporting.
 - to a UDP network port and be dumped on the host computer in a log file.

-##Graphical reporting:
+## Graphical reporting:
-over the menu command "ESP" (nomen est omen)  you can issue a one second paced report that provides data in a format suitable for serial plotting.
+Over the menu command "ESP" (nomen est omen)  you can issue a one second paced report that provides data in a format suitable for serial plotting.
 Over the Ardunio Serial Plotter you can get a graphical output of the battery evolution history:

 The plotter and reporting abilities of the Arduino IDE are however, limited and you can only have one output at a time.